joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5958916/2024/11/30/miami-syracuse-clemson-smu-acc-championship/

 **Michigan's mastery over Ohio State and Ryan Day continues: 'We own you'**\
-`Michigan’s mental edge over the Buckeyes is worth at least 14 points.
+`The Wolverines' mental edge over the Buckeyes is worth at least 14 points.
 Or maybe 21, which was the pregame point spread.`\
 https://nytimes.com/athletic/5959083/2024/11/30/michigan-ohio-state-ryan-day-sherrone-moore/

 **Rexrode: Tennessee isn’t just College Football Playoff-bound, it’s bound to be CFP trouble**\